timecode/CloudflarePagesPoC/content/posts/cloudflare-pages-poc/index.en.md

 2. Add the cloudflare worker deployment code as seen in the [repo](https://github.com/timecode/CloudflarePagesPoC/tree/main/gocode/).

 3. Add code to hook in to the Hugo deployment as seen in the repo's [Makefile](https://github.com/timecode/CloudflarePagesPoC/tree/main/Makefile).
-Of course, there are other methods that could be employed to do this kind of thing too, such as GitHub Workflows.
+Of course, there are other methods that could be employed to do this kind of thing too, such as GitHub Workflows, but this way allows the scope of this PoC to be contained.
+The Makefile allows other helper commands too, btw.

 4. Update the Cloudflare Pages `Build command` from the regular `hugo` command to now use the Makefile with the command `make cloudflare-deploy`

-5. Add a CNAME to the DNS to allow the api e.g. `CNAME api-poc shadowcryptic.com`
+5. Add a CNAME to your DNS to allow the api to be reached e.g. `CNAME api-poc shadowcryptic.com`

-Deployment should now include/update this Cloudflare worker whenever the site is updated (the `time_build` field should be seen to update).
+Deployment should now include/update this Cloudflare worker whenever the site is updated/deployed (the `time_build` field should be seen to update).

 Clicking on the [api endpoint](https://api-poc.shadowcryptic.com/time) should provide something like the above example.
-We could of course add a simple piece of JavaScript to a page that automatically calls the API on load and updates a page dynamically, but that's another story.
+We could of course add a simple piece of JavaScript to a page that automatically calls the API upon load and updates a page dynamically, but that's another story.

 Adding dynamic elements to the Hugo generated SSG is now fairly simple to develop and deploy using Cloudflare Pages.